-Humans tend to make a little effort each day to include fiber into our diets.
+Humans tend to make a little effort each day to include fiber in our diets.
 But a lot of people don’t know that fiber has health benefits for most animals, including dogs.
 Because of this, many can benefit by being on a diet that assists with their regularity.
 This means finding the best high fiber dog food is a must for your pup.

 The world of nutrition is a bit of a minefield.
 Many companies will mislabel their products simply so that you buy their product, regardless of quality.
 So, it is really important to educate yourself on your pup’s nutritional needs.
-So, whether you’re here because your Veterinarian has told your pup to lose the love handles, or you want to part ways with his foul-smelling flatulence, a high fiber diet can definitely help!
+So, whether you’re here because your veterinarian has told your pup to lose the love handles or you want to part ways with his foul-smelling flatulence, a high fiber diet can definitely help!

 Below you’ll find out why fiber is important and how it’s beneficial for your pup.
-You’ll also learn what ingredients to look out for, all summarized into this comprehensive analysis.
+You’ll also learn what ingredients to look out for, all summarized in this comprehensive analysis.
 We’ve also included reviews of our favorite fibrous dog foods for your beloved pup.
 Let’s jump in!

 At A Glance: Our Favorite High Fiber Dog Foods